Skip to main content

 The Language of the Body

 To understand peptides, one must first understand the language they speak.
-The is the body’s master control, using signaling molecules to regulate everything from your heartbeat to your mood.
+The endocrine system is the body’s master control, using signaling molecules to regulate everything from your heartbeat to your mood.
 For decades, the conversation about this system has been dominated by classical hormones like testosterone and estrogen.

 Peptides represent a different dialect, a more specific and targeted form of communication.
 They are short chains of amino acids, the fundamental building blocks of proteins, that act as highly specific keys for cellular locks, or receptors.
 When a peptide binds to its receptor, it initiates a very specific downstream action, such as triggering the release of another signaling molecule or activating a cellular repair process.